Tax Compliance & Planning (TCP) Cheat Sheet

 Losses on sales between related parties are disallowed.
 The buyer can use the disallowed loss to offset a gain on a future sale to an unrelated party.

-Subsequent Sale to Unrelated Party:
+Subsequent Sale to Unrelated Party

 Constructive Ownership